budget-skynet/telegram-bot---near-bridge-status/README.md

 # NEAR Bridge Status Bot

-A Telegram bot that provides real-time status updates for the NEAR Protocol bridge ecosystem.
-Monitor bridge health, Aurora compatibility, recent transactions, and wallet balances — all without leaving Telegram.
+A Telegram bot that provides real-time NEAR Protocol network and bridge status information.
+Users can monitor block height, gas prices, validator activity, and cross-chain bridge health directly from Telegram.
+Designed to keep the NEAR community informed and engaged with the ecosystem.

 ---